 Over the phone interpreting is a basic service in which a call is placed to a phoneinterpreter.
 You are assigned an 800 number which gives you access to professional interpreters of 100-200 languages in a very short timeframe.
 Some providers utilize a speaker phone and use this service during an appointment with the patient present.
 This can work well for basic information, but is not suitable for long appointments during which sensitive subjects may be addressed, as it lacks the personal touch that are appropriate in such situations.

 This service is best suited use for scheduling appointments, follow ups, and for anything that it is appropriate to discuss over the phone.
 In those instances, a 3-way call is placed and the over-the-phone interpreter ensures that the conversation runs smoothly.

 Not all medical communication is spoken, and for times that there are relevant written documents, a professional translation of the documents will ensure that the patient receives the information clearly, in the appropriate language.
 Whether the documentation should be legal forms, discharge instructions, signage, or informational booklets, a professional translation agency will ensure that the patient can understand the communication.

 With both the government and the healthcare industry as a whole placing such a large focus on patient experience and quality of care, appropriate use of these services will ensure equal care for everyone who walks through the doors.

-For more detailed information on how professional language services affect patient care, download our free white paper by clicking the button below!
+For more detailed information on how professional language services affect patient care, download our Definitive Guide to Interpreter Services in Healthcare!